bdoms/gae_deploy/readme.md

 The file `development.css` could still be referenced in templates like `${static('local/css/development.css')}` but the final output would be `cdn/css/production.css`.

+#### Modules

+If no modules are included in the configuration then `app.yaml` and the module specified there will be deployed like normal.
+However, if your app has multiple modules then list them here and they will all be deployed at once.
+Each entry is the name of the module's configuration file without the extension (e.g. `module.yaml` would be `module`).
+You should **not** include `app` for `app.yaml` here because it will automatically be included.
+This is to ensure that the indexes, cron, task queue, and dispatch are all updated during the deploy.

+This configuration can be overridden by the `--modules` command line argument described above.

 #### Trello Integration